 - Be willing and able to cope with a variety of potentially challenging situations and circumstances, such as living very simply, living in the context of a small community, encountering people who live in abject poverty, etc.

 I.E. eating unfamiliar food, sleeping in beds that may be less comfortable than one might be accustomed to, getting dirty, bathing rarely, experiencing limited personal space, getting sick, having limited access to medical resources, etc.

 - Be willing, able and eager to live with fellow community members in an intentional, faith-based community, in which one is able and eager to share her/his life and faith journey with others in an honest, vulnerable, appropriate, and respectful way.

 - Be willing, able and eager to explore one's faith using resources that come from BC's Jesuit Catholic traditions, heritage, and identity.
 This includes being willing to attend Catholic liturgies periodically, both at Boston College and during the trip.

 - Be willing, able and eager to participate in the community service work projects and learning and formational opportunities proposed by the program's coordinators, leaders and in-country partners.

-- Be willing and open to listening to and learning about economic and social injustices from the viewpoint of the people from the countries delegations visit.
+- Be willing and open to listen to and learn about economic and social injustices from the viewpoint of the people from the countries delegations visit.